Call Center Agent Training

 - Recommend language and processes for saying “no.”

 While artificial intelligence can handle a vast number of customer concerns, many calls still require the assistance of a living and breathing call-center agent.
-The skills that person possesses can mean the difference between a successful interaction and a caller who is less than satisfied.
+The skills that a person possesses can mean the difference between a successful interaction and a caller who is less than satisfied.
 This interactive workshop covers the fundamental skills all call-center agents should be able to demonstrate with ease.

 At this program’s conclusion, participants should be able to: